Vertical pressure variation: Hydrostatic paradox

 Glazebrook says, "By making the area of the board considerable and that of the tube small, a large weight W can be supported by a small weight w of water.
 This fact is sometimes described as the hydrostatic paradox."

+Hydraulic machinery employs this phenomenon to multiply force or torque.
 Demonstrations of the hydrostatic paradox are used in teaching the phenomenon.

 In the context of Earth's atmosphere

 If one is to analyze the vertical pressure variation of the atmosphere of Earth, the length scale is very significant (troposphere alone being several kilometres tall; thermosphere being several hundred kilometres) and the involved fluid (air) is compressible.
 Gravity can still be reasonably approximated as constant, because length scales on the order of kilometres are still small in comparison to Earth's radius, which is on average about 6371 km, and gravity is a function of distance from Earth's core.